-“My whole goal was to become a chemist,” Cox said, “I thought that was exactly what I wanted to do.”
+“My whole goal was to become a chemist,” Cox, a graduate student in the Department of Geology, said, “I thought that was exactly what I wanted to do.”
 But, after taking chemistry classes in high school, he realized it wasn’t a good fit.
 “I thought it was interesting but just I couldn’t picture myself doing it as a career.”

 About the same time, Cox started taking environmental science courses, and the path for his future took a turn.

 “That launched me into wanting to study the environment in general,” said Cox “I wanted to take different aspects of ecology, geology, and climatology and see how those interact with each other in various ecosystems.”
 Now, as a graduate student in the Department of Earth and Planetary Sciences, that’s just what he does.